SilviaAbal/Interpreting-human-emotional-responses-from-real-time-video-capture/README.md

 # Results
-On average, in the 3-fold cross-validation, an accuracy of 82.58 % is achieved.
+On average, in the 3-fold cross-validation, an accuracy of <b> 82.58% </b> is achieved.

 <p align="center">
 <img src = "images/results.JPG" width="700" />